Proton Saga

-The Proton Saga is a series of compact and subcompact cars produced by Malaysian automobile manufacturer Proton.
+The Proton Saga is a series of subcompact cars and currently city cars produced by Malaysian automobile manufacturer Proton.
 Introduced in 1985, the Proton Saga became the first Malaysian car and a major milestone in the Malaysian automotive industry.
-The Saga is Proton's longest-running and best-selling nameplate, with over 1.9 million units produced over 37 years.
+The Saga is Proton's longest-running and best-selling nameplate, with over 2 million units sold worldwide over 39 years (1985 to 2024).

 The first generation Saga was developed as the result of a joint venture between HICOM and Mitsubishi Motors.
 It is based on the second generation Mitsubishi Lancer Fiore, and was available in 4-door saloon and 5-door hatchback guises.
 The second generation Proton Saga was unveiled on 18 January 2008.
 It is based on a stretched Proton Savvy platform and was developed in-house by Proton.
 The third generation Proton Saga was launched on 28 September 2016.
 It is based on the outgoing Saga FLX platform, and is powered by the Iriz's 1.3-litre VVT engine.
+The fourth generation and upcoming 2026 Proton Saga is largely based on the third generation albeit a heavily redesigned exterior and interior with a new i-GT 1.5 N/A engine borrowed from the new Proton X50 and revised safety features like ADAS and also six airbags.

 The name 'Saga' is an acronym for 'Safety, Achievement, Greatness, and Ability'.
 In Malay, 'Saga' refers to the hard red seed (abrus precatorius) of the Saga tree.
 The Proton Saga is also a well-known national symbol of Malaysia.